Search for artifacts and archival records in the collections of the National Museum of American History.

-The Museum has more than 3 million artifacts in its collection.
+The Museum has more than 1.8 million objects in its collection, and more than three shelf-miles of archival collections.
 Information and photos of selected objects are available in the online collections database.
 The database is a work-in-progress and new items will be added regularly.

 Museum collections reflect the breadth, depth, and complexity of the experiences of the American people, from social and cultural history to the history of science, medicine, and technology.
 The Museum collects the ordinary as well as the extraordinary and is interested in how objects are made, how they are used, how they express human needs and values, and how they influence society and the lives of individuals.
 Our focus is on the history of the United States, including its roots and connections with other cultures.
 As sources for research, the Museum offers not only historical objects but significant collections of oral histories, prints, photographs, business Americana, trade literature, and engineering drawings.